timmc/nephila/README.md

 * Option added: :graph-orientation
 * Option added: :only for restricting set of nodes in graph (symbols and path strings)
+* Graph has random coloring for edges (makes intersections more readable)
+* Graph has wider spacing

 ### v0.1.0